couchbaselabs/dcp-documentation/upr_design_spec.md

 ## How KV mutations flow into ep-engine and write queue
 1. A mutation (insert,update,delete) request from an memcached client occurs.
 2. The hash table entry where the item will reside is locked.
-This might be granualur to the entry itself, or something higher like the whole hashtable.
+This might be granular to the entry itself, or something higher like the whole hashtable.
 3. If a CAS operation, the mutation is either accepted or rejected.
 4. If the mutation is accepted, the partition seq is incremented and assigned to the mutation.
 5. The mutation is placed into the locked hash table entry with a new seq item, and then locks the write queue.